 Support Staff have the responsibility to be aware of and understand the rules governing student behaviour in the school.
 They shall communicate and model the standards of behaviour.
 Support staff who work directly with students, must respond to incidents that may have a negative impact on school climate.

-Teachers have the legal authority and the responsibility granted by the Acts and Regulations for the supervision and discipline of the students in the classroom and in other places where they are assigned by the Principal to be in charge of students.
+Teachers have the legal authority and the responsibility granted by the Education Act and Regulations for the supervision and discipline of the students in the classroom and in other places where they are assigned by the Administrator to be in charge of students.
 Teachers shall communicate, reinforce and model the standards of behaviour and provide input to revisions for the school code of behaviour.

-The Board expects all students to observe the Policies and routines of the school they attend, to respect school property and to care adequately for texts and other materials issued to them.
-If school property is lost or damaged, the student and/or parent may be asked to make restitution.
+The DSBN expects all students to observe the Policies and routines of the school they attend, to respect school property and to care adequately for learning materials and other materials issued to them.
+If school property is lost or damaged, the student and/or parent/guardian may be asked to make restitution.

-Inability or failure to meet these expectations will be dealt with by the staff, in consultation with the parents when appropriate.
+Inability or failure to meet these expectations will be dealt with by the staff, in consultation with the parents/guardians when appropriate.
 When unacceptable behaviour occurs, the student can expect a variety of corrective actions as listed in the chart below.
 The intensity of the corrective action will depend upon the severity and chronic nature of the problem.
-Each school will expand upon this Policy by developing Codes of Behaviour that include one or two specific examples of unacceptable behaviour and the sequence of likely consequences.
-The Board does not support the use of corporal punishment.
+Corrective actions such as those listed below will be utilized by the Administrator in conjunction with the principles in DSBN Policy G-28 (Student Discipline), which principles includes progressive discipline and consideration of mitigating factors (eg. A student’s ability to control his or her behaviour).
+Each school will expand upon this Policy by developing Codes of Behaviour that include specific examples of unacceptable behaviour and possible corrective actions.
+The DSBN does not support the use of corporal punishment.
 Definitions, listed in alphabetical order, of possible corrective actions are outlined below.

 |Controlled Supervised Timetable||Is a measure by which a student is assigned to a specified area, under supervision, for a designated period of time.|